arangodb/docs/3.10/aql/functions-arangosearch.md

     [`VALUE()` function](functions-document.html) to dynamically look up the value.
   - **offsets** (array): an array of arrays with the matched positions.
 Each inner array has two elements with the start and end offset of a match.

+    {% hint 'warning' %}
+    The offsets describe the positions in bytes, not characters.
+You may need to account for characters encoded using multiple bytes.
+    {% endhint %}

 ---